techmengg/wnreader/README.md

    npm run dev
    ```
 6. Navigate to `http://localhost:3000`.
 You will be directed to the login page; create an account via the linked registration form.

+### High-quality voices (ElevenLabs)
+- The reader now has a “Device Voices / ElevenLabs AI” toggle in the TTS panel.
+Device voices continue to use the browser’s speech synthesis API for instant playback and paragraph skipping.
+- ElevenLabs mode calls the new API routes under `/api/tts/voices` and `/api/tts/speak`, which proxy the ElevenLabs REST API from the server runtime.
+- Set `ELEVENLABS_API_KEY` in `.env` (and optionally `ELEVENLABS_DEFAULT_VOICE_ID`) to expose your ElevenLabs voices in the UI.
+The client fetches voices on demand and requests audio for each chapter through your key, so usage counts toward your ElevenLabs quota.
+- ElevenLabs playback currently streams audio without per-word highlighting or skip controls; browser TTS remains available as a fallback.

 ### Development Notes
 - EPUB parsing happens server-side via `src/lib/epub.ts` using JSZip + fast-xml-parser + Cheerio.
 The importer currently saves the original HTML chunk per chapter for faithful rendering.